Being Blackmailed for Money on Facebook? Here's What to Do

 " Dear Dennis,

 I have a friend who recently met someone on Facebook.
 What started out as simple flirting soon became a romantic relationship online, though they have never met in person.
 For sake of argument I'll refer to my friend as Bob and his romantic interest as Tina.
 In a moment of weakness, Bob sent a few pictures and a video of himself in a compromising way, and Tina is now blackmailing on Facebook.
 She is demanding a lump sum payment (in gift cards), or says she will send the compromising video to all of Bob's friends and family on Facebook.
-Being that you have one heck of a reputation if knowing all answers, you are the first person I thought of that may be able to help with this scam.
+Being that you have one heck of a reputation of knowing all answers, you are the first person I thought of that may be able to help with this scam.
 Any thoughts?
 Bob's deadline to send the money is in the next few days, or the video goes live.
 Thanks for any help you can provide. "

 My response: